1. What is Bitcoin?

 No, we do not charge GST on the spot price of Bitcoin or Ethereum.
 GST is only payable on our transaction fee and is automatically included.
 A detailed price breakdown is emailed to you after you create an order.

 Yes, we email you a tax invoice with the breakdown of fees and pricing for every individual order.

 28. Why does the price of bitcoin on your website differ from other exchanges or Google?

 Exchange rates vary on a global scale.
 Individual markets set their rate depending on the market demand and supply.
 Google will display a global average.

-Why does Bitcoin price change?
+29. Why does the bitcoin price change?

-Can I place an order after business hours?
+30. Can I place an order after business hours?

 All orders can be placed anytime.